stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 Note that in general we prefer construction injection but the `@AutoWired` member is more convenient in this case.

-Finally we configure the graphics pipeline:
+Finally the rendering pipeline is configured using the various builders implemented in this chapter:

 ```java
 @Bean